echox/sot-rat-extractor/readme.md

 Use this as an example how you could extract the Sea of Thieves RAT for yourself.
 If you still want to use this code, at least build it yourself.

-Binary builds are for the authors own use and shouldn't be trusted.
+Binary builds are for the authors own use and shouldn't be trusted (https://hub.docker.com/r/echox/sot-rat-extractor)

 The RAT gives full access to your account on seaofthieves.com until it expires.